Sally Boyden (singer): Early years to Young Talent Time

 Sally Boyden was born on 21 May 1965 to Bradley, a car dealership owner, and Carmen Boyden.
-Boyden grew up in Essendon with three siblings, she attended Lowther Hall Anglican Grammar School for primary education.
-She later attended Melbourne Girls Grammar for secondary education.
+Boyden grew up in Essendon with three siblings.
+She attended Lowther Hall Anglican Grammar School for primary education, and Melbourne Girls Grammar for secondary education.

 Boyden began her television career as a performer on Young Talent Time (YTT) in 1973, at the age of seven.
 In June 1976 Bradley described how "Television has never interfered with Sally's schooling and it never will.
 Even if she decides to make a career out of show business, we want her to have a full education."

 While most YTT members waited until reaching age 16 to leave the show, Boyden left in 1976, aged ten, to concentrate on her solo career.
 While still a YTT member she had appeared on The Don Lane Show on rival TV network, Nine, after which fellow cast members made critical comments about that appearance.
 The Australian Women's Weeklys Wendy Cross described Boyden as "Performing both live and on television, she will broaden her horizons as Australia's youngest star.
 She is a 10-year-old prodigy; a whimsical mixture of seasoned sophisticate and freckle-faced kid-next-door."